inspirehep/json-benchmark/README.md

 Note that the two latter datasets are effectively random, as no sort order has been specified.

-The datasets are two large to be included in this repo, but the `fetch_data.py` script to generate them is present.
+The datasets are too large to be included in this repo, but the `fetch_data.py` script to generate them is present.

 ### Benchmark